Dreamers Resources

 Schedule an appointment with an immigration attorney or legal advocate to discuss your immigration status and options.
 In partnership with Chabot College, East Bay Community Law Center (EBCLC) is offering FREE immigration services to Chabot College students.

-Appointments are currently being held virtually or over the phone.
+Appointments are currently being held virtually or in person.

 Schedule your appointment online today!